farm-ng/amiga-dev-kit/website/docs/brain/custom-applications.md

 To test this process out, now that the current directory amiga-dev-kit/brain/examples/hello is being synchronized to your brain, lets trigger a refresh of the currently loaded apps by clicking on the "home" icon near the top right.

 Click on the new app labeled "Hello" on the Amiga Brain.
-After a brief moment (bootstrapping the app) the app wil load and you'll be greeting a a simple UI app.
+After a brief moment (bootstrapping the app) the app will load and you'll be greeting a a simple UI app.
 Close the app by clicking "Exit".

 On your workstation, open the "main.py" file in an editor and change the value for YOUR_NAME to be your name (i.e. joe dirt).
 Save the file and relaunch the app from the Amiga Brain.
 The text will now reflect your changes.